jeromeetienne/threex/threex-2.0.0/npm4require.spec/readme.md

 # npm4require.js
 ## A Workflow For Managing Web Package With Npm.js And Require.js

-npm4require doesnt include codes, or tools for command lines.
+npm4require doesnt include codes, no libraries or cmdline tools.
-It is only a workflow.
+It is just a workflow.

 It is made to handle modules on the web.
 It use 2 wellknown tools :
 [npm.js](https://npmjs.org/) handles modules storing and versioning.
 [require.js](http://requirejs.org) handles loading modules in the browser.
-It is a very vendor.js way to handle package.
+It is a very vendor.js way to handle packages.

 ## Module installation